onnet/kazoo_popup/design/Specs/spec.md

 2. If the answering channel does not belong to the user, the screen-pop should be updated with information regarding which channel answered the call.
 This should include:
 * The reported callee number
 * The reported callee name
-* When the notification contains the identification of the corresponding Kazoo user, also include the name of the user user as resolved via the Kazoo API.

 #### Destroy Notifications
 If the application receives a notification that a known Call-ID has been destroyed the corresponding screen-pop should be removed.

 ### Screen-Pop Actions
 Active screen-pops should allow the user to open a website via the system default browser when the application is configured with a URL template.
 The website URL should be dynamically generated based on the configured template and may contain information from the channel create notification (predominately the caller's reported number).

+This should be an option that can be selected per user to either require manual activation or to always open the associated url for any call answered by the user without requiring action on the screen-pop.

 ### Closing Screen-Pops
 A visible screen-pop should automatically remove itself after a short period of time.
+User should be able to configure the timeout settings.

 The user should also be able to easily take action to remove the screen-pop.